Skip to main content

 await obj.save(allow_upsert=True)

-Using infrahubctl you can first verify that the .infrahub.yml file is formatted correctly by listing available generators.
+Check that your .infrahub.yml file is correctly formatted by listing available generators:

 infrahubctl generator --list